osg-htc/user-documentation/documentation/support_and_training/training/ospool_for_education.md

       <br>
       - run less than 4 hours, or can easily recreate files that may be lost upon session time out (4 hours)
       <br>
-      - would like jobs to access the full capacity of the OSPool
       <br>
       - want to only use a notebook interface
     </td>